 As well as having a tog rating (see below for more information on these), feather and down duvets are rated by their fill power.
 The higher the fill power, the larger each individual piece of down will be, resulting in a loftier, fluffier duvet, which provides better insulation.

 One downside to all natural duvet fillings, including feather and down, is that you shouldn’t wash them at home as they can lose their filling more easily and are difficult to get completely dry afterwards.
 If they are cared for properly and professionally laundered, feather and down duvets can last more than twice as long as synthetic alternatives.

-- Pros: Retains heat; preventing overheating; resistant to common allergens such as dust mites
+- Pros: Retains heat; prevents overheating; resistant to common allergens such as dust mites

 - Cons: Can be expensive; needs to be washed gently at a low temperature; can seem flat in comparison with other fillings

 Wool is a less common choice of duvet filling.
 It is similarly priced to feather and down, and excellent at retaining warm air, keeping you warm when cold and removing heat and moisture when you’re warm.
 Unlike feather and down, it’s naturally hypoallergenic and resistant to dust mites.

 Wool is renewable, sustainable and biodegradable, so it’s better for the environment than hollowfibre.
 Locally sourced wool is usually taken from sheep in a more humane way than feather and down is from ducks and geese, but it is always worth checking with the manufacturer and retailer what their policy on ethical sourcing is.

 However, you'll need to be careful when looking after a wool duvet – washing too often and at too high a temperature will reduce its lifespan.